 You probably didn’t learn about this system in high school biology, but you couldn’t live without it – the Endocannabinoid System, or ECS.
 Although recently discovered, researchers are finding that this system plays a vital role in keeping you comfortable and your body properly functioning.
-Thanks to the ECS, you are not only able to feel the therapeutic benefits of CBD, but you can also experience relief and relaxation without these natural products.
+Thanks to the ECS, you are not only able to feel the many benefits of CBD, but you can also experience relief and relaxation without these products.
 We’re sharing the basics of the Endocannabinoid System and its components.

 What Is The Endocannabinoid System?